 It's hard to post that in a way to help you understand what I saw this year.
 I can never capture the amount of vulnerability and bravery I witnessed in such a diverse way from such a diverse group of people.
 It wasn't just the people in our Facebook group, but plenty of you out there sending in emails and writing about the big, scary, amazing ways you were finally taking care of you.
 And being honest with yourself and those you love.
 Finding answers.
 Negotiating.
 Hearing your voice continue even if it was shaking.

 So many of you "got" it.
 Stating your needs and asking for things to change, or for compromise, is not being a bad partner.
 It's being a person of worth and value and treating yourself with just as much compassion and respect as you do for others.

 While I will not be writing posts throughout February in the future, that month will forevermore be Sexuary for me.
 And I hope it will be for you, too.
-I have a feeling I will do a private group each year, where people can have a similar experience.
 We'll all need it at different times for different reasons.